Xyborg/meli-related-searches/README.md

 # meli-related-searches
-Get the related searches from Mercado Libre and visualize them.
+Get the related searches from Mercado Libre.